poojainsightsnine/HR_Data_Analytics_Project_SQL/README.md

 ### Overview
 This project contains a complete **SQL-based analysis of an HR database**, designed to explore insights about employees, departments, job roles, salaries, performance, and attrition.
-It includes multiple analytical queries and reusable SQL views — ready for integration with **Power BI dashboards (coming soon)**.
+It includes multiple analytical queries and reusable SQL views — ready for integration with **Power BI dashboards (currently working on it)**.

 ---